druce/druce.github.io/_posts/2020-10-12-hyperparameter-tuning-with-xgboost-ray-tune-hyperopt-and-optuna.md

 The cluster of 16 instances (32 threads) gives a modest speedup vs. a local desktop.
 The 12-thread local desktop is actually a little faster than an 16-thread m5.4x.large on this task, despite having only 12 threads vs.16.
 In the best cases (XGB/Optuna), we get a slightly slower time on 2x the number of trials.
 The task scales but you need a lot of instances to beat a dedicated box.

 RMSEs are similar across the board, the sequential grid search is best by a small margin.
 I have seen XGB beat this sequential grid search by a small margin but not on this final run.

+LightGBM doesn't offer improvement.
+In my experience LightGBM is usually faster but we don't see that here.
+I tried to tune the same hyperparameters as XGB.
+Possibly LightGBM needs different tuning.
+Possibly XGB interacts better with ASHA early stopping.

 Our simple ElasticNet baseline outperforms boosting.
 This may be because our feature engineering was intensive and designed to fit the linear model.
 Not shown, SVR and KernelRidge outperform ElasticNet and an ensemble improves over all individual algos.